Skip to content

 Enter image alt description

 Figure: Example of Goal misgeneralization.
 An AI is trained to catch a coin in a platform game (similar to Mario).
 As the coin is located at the end of the level, the AI learns to go to the end of the level and not to pick up the coin.
-When we change the position of the piece by putting the piece in the middle of the level instead of at the far right of the level; the AI remains competent, and can still navigate and dodge enemies, but only its objective generalizes incorrectly and heads to the right instead of towards the piece.
+When we change the position of the coin piece by putting the coin piece in the middle of the level instead of at the far right of the level; the AI remains competent, and can still navigate and dodge enemies, but only its objective generalizes incorrectly and heads to the right instead of towards the coin piece.
 Note that this is not a specification problem because the developer was able to specify the goal mathematically.
 The goal was correctly specified because the developer used the correct code to describe the winning condition (Something like “the AI wins if the AI is touching the coin”), but the AI still learned the wrong goal.
 Worse still, the objective was incorrect from the start, with no way for the developer to notice that the goal was correct. (source)

 Even if we can specify the goal, there is no guarantee that the goal will be correctly internalized by the AI, this is what we call the goal misgeneralization problem.
 This kind of concern is only noticeable after a distribution change.